PlumpMath/DesignPatternSample/README.md

 ## brief

-This repository is sample source of "Design Pattern".
+This repository contains sample source of "Design Pattern".